 Empower your brand with a stunning mobile app.

 Color psychology is an entire field of study to decode how we experience the world, receive and parse information, and subconsciously perceive symbols through all shades of the rainbow.
 Color psychology is compelling in that it has nuances across cultures, languages, and contexts.
 For human beings, the way a color can affect our moods is fascinatingly singular in terms of psychology.

 Color can also often be entirely specific to each of our individual experiences.
 Nicole Martins Ferreira writes for Oberlo that the link of color is fundamentally to human behavior.
 Martins Ferreira says, “The same color can also have different meanings that are dependent on our upbringing, gender, location, values, and a variety of other factors.”

 When it comes to the human psyche, color has specific links to:

 - Mental wellbeing e.g. the idea of dark indigo blue and black representing depression

-- Emotions e.g. pale colors are thought to evoke feelings of calm while red denotes passion or anger
+- Emotions e.g. some considers pale colors as a means to evoke feelings of calm while red denotes passion or anger

 - Social cues e.g. black is worn during mourning in many cultures and the ‘white flag of peace’ symbolizes goodwill in others